ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

   property and a `call` and `apply` method)

 ### Function Declaration
-The difference between
+Two main ways to declare a function:

+    // option 1
     function blah() { console.log('called'); }

-and
+    // option 2
     var blah = function() { console.log('called'); };
-    sdfsd

-In both cases, the function can be called via `blah()`.
-However, there's a crucial difference: in the first case, the function is **named** `blah` which means the function will be assigned a property `name` with the value `blah`.
+In both cases the function can be called via `blah()` after its declaration.
+However there's a crucial difference: in the first case the function is **named** `blah` which means the function will be assigned a property `name` with the value `blah`.
 In the second case, we're assigning an **anonymous** function to the variable `blah`.
 The function's `name` property in this case will be `''`.